Abraham Nemeth: Post-retirement

 Nemeth was still working on the Nemeth code when he died.
 Nemeth had been active in the Jewish community since childhood, and since his retirement from academic mathematics he had been transcribing Hebrew prayer books into Braille.

 Nemeth was an active member of the National Federation of the Blind.
 He has written several short stories and made speeches for the NFB about his life as a blind mathematician.
-On February 11, 2006, Nemeth had a bad heart attack, but recovered and was well enough to attend the July 2006 NFB convention and accept the 2006 Louis Braille award which the organization gave him.
+On February 11, 2006, Nemeth had a heart attack, but recovered and he was well to attend the July 2006 NFB convention and accept the 2006 Louis Braille award which the organization gave him.
 On July 9, 2009, he was honored by the NFB as a co-recipient of the Dr. Jacob Bolotin award.

 Trivia

-Nemeth's obituary was prematurely published twice in Jewish and blindness-related magazines, when workers at the magazines believed he had died when in fact his brother and wife had actually died.

 Nemeth was a member of the United States Democratic Party but was appointed by a Republican governor of Michigan as chairman of the state commission for the blind, a position in which he served for two years, though he said that he did not like politics.

-He was a proficient pianist who loved entertaining others, had an amazing memory for dates and information and enjoyed telling jokes and stories that he could match to almost any subject or occasion.
+Nemeth was a pianist who loved entertaining others.
+He was also known for having a retentive memory and the ability to match a story or joke to almost any subject or occasion.